avive/karmacoin/README.md

-# KarmaCoin Server and Verifier
+# KarmaCoin Server
-This repo includes the source code for KarmaCoin server.
-The server provides the KarmaCoin API, is a KarmaCoin blockchain node and optionally, a mobile phone numbers verifier.
+This repo contains the source code for KarmaCoin server.
+The server provides the KarmaCoin API, implements a KarmaCoin blockchain node and a mobile phone numbers verifier.

 To learn more about KarmaCoin visit https://karmaco.in